coffee2code/admin-commenters-comments-count/readme.txt

 == Screenshots ==

 1. A screenshot of the 'Comments' admin page with the comment count appearing next to the commenter's name.
-The most recent comment is from someone who has not commented on the site before.
-The second comment is from someone who has commented 13 times before.
-The hover text on the comment bubble reveals there are currently 13 approved comments and 3 pending comments for the visitor.
+The most recent comment is from someone who has one approved commented on the site.
+The second comment is from someone who hasn't commented on the site before and has one comment in moderation.
+The third comment is from someone who has commented 12 times before and has 3 additional comments in moderation.
 2. A screenshot of the 'Comments on POST TITLE' admin page with the comment count appearing next to the commenter's name.
 3. A screenshot of the 'Activity' admin dashboard widget with the comment count appearing next to the commenter's name.
 4. A screenshot of the 'Comments' metabox on the 'Edit Post' admin page with the comment count appearing next to the commenter's name.
-5. A screenshot of the 'Comments' column added to the admin user listing with the linked count of each user's comments.
+5. A screenshot of the 'Comments' column added to the admin users listing.

 == Changelog ==

 = () =
-* Change: Adopt WP core style of showing pending comments in a red circle superscript to comment icon
+* Change: Adopt WP core style of showing pending comments in a red circle superscript to comments bubble icon
-* Change: Show comment bubble in "Comments" column of user listings instead of plain integer
+* Change: Show comments bubble in "Comments" column of user listings instead of plain integer
-* Change: Don't link comment bubble when there are zero comments since approved and pending comments are available as separate links
+* Change: Don't link comments bubble when there are zero comments since approved and pending comments are available as separate links
-* Change: Extract comment bubble markup generation from `comment_author()` into new `get_comments_bubble()`
+* Change: Extract comments bubble markup generation from `comment_author()` into new `get_comments_bubble()`
 * Change: Remove support for pre-WP 4.3 markup
 * Change: Prevent object instantiation of the class
 * Change: Use `sprintf()` to produce markup rather than concatenating various strings, function calls, and variables